Hi there, all! The Endless Doodle needs more Doodlers take over the progression!

 Just as long your first piece has been succeeded by at least four other entries.

 I had some difficulty in contacting people that were queuing up, so I regularly clear up people from the waiting list.
 If you're still interested, step up!

-The first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelwth, thirteenth, fourteenth, fifteenth, sixteenth, seventeenth, eighteenth, nineteenth, twentieth, wenty-first, twenty-second, twenty-third, twenty-fourth, twenty-fifth, twenty-sixth, twenty-seventh, twenty-eighth and twenty-ninth part of the Endless Doodle have been made!
+The first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelwth, thirteenth, fourteenth, fifteenth, sixteenth, seventeenth, eighteenth, nineteenth, twentieth, wenty-first, twenty-second, twenty-third, twenty-fourth, twenty-fifth, twenty-sixth, twenty-seventh, twenty-eighth, twenty-ninth, thirtieth, thirty-first, thirty-second, thirty-third, thirty-fourth, thirty-fifth and thirty-sixth part of the Endless Doodle have been made!
 See the folder: swirly-artists.deviantart.com/…

 And on we go!

 Who is doing the Doodle right now:

 If the person first in the line won't answer in a few days when prompted, I will ask others in the line, and give the turn to the one who replies quickest.

 If I haven't had any reply from you for a long time, I'll put you on the "Busy" list, and you will not receive requests to doodle before a personal confirmation that you're still up for it.)

 What is the Endless Doodle?